ravenusmc/data_tool/readme.md

 I will say that I'm not sure if I'll ever finish this project.
 There may be parts that I can't figure out how to build.
 I may also continually be adding more and more parts to it as to build a fairly robust data tool.
-We'll see where this goes and let's start the adventure...
+We'll see where this goes.
+For now it's time to start the adventure...

 # Getting started
 ### Installing